Syllabus

 - Kai-wing Chow, “Reinventing Gutenberg: Woodblock and Movable-Type Printing in Europe,” in Agent of Change: Print Culture Studies after Elizabeth L. Eisenstein (Amherst: University of Massachusetts Press, 2007), pp. 169–192.
 [Available on D2L]

 - Anthony Grafton, “The Importance of Being Printed,” Journal of Interdisciplinary Studies (Autumn 1980): 265–286.
-[Available on D2L]
+[Available from the TCU library.]

-Digital Assignments
+Digital Assignments due Thursday, March 5

 - View the copy of Thomas Tusser’s Points of Good husbandrie held at Princeton University Library and annotated by Gabriel Harvey at The Archaeology of Reading